tailoric/gimp-outline-layer/README.md

 ![Script Demonstration](/outline-script-demo.gif)

 # Installation
-Download the `script-fu-outline.scm` file from [the release page](https://github.com/tailoric/gimp-outline-layer/releases)
+Download the `script-fu-outline.scm` file from [the release page](https://github.com/tailoric/gimp-outline-layer/releases) or [download it directly](https://raw.githubusercontent.com/tailoric/gimp-outline-layer/master/script-fu-outline.scm)
 Locate your script folder in Gimp via `Edit` -> `Preferences` -> `Folders` -> `Scripts`
 There you can find the paths to your script folder(s) or create a new one
 copy the path to the folder and put the `script-fu-outline.scm` file into that folder.